vitringr/vault/nodes/Vector.md

 ---

-Collection of multiple numbers used together as a single whole.
+Ordered collection of multiple numbers used together as a single whole.

-Vectors are useful to describe things that cannot be represented by a single [[Scalar]] such as coordinates in ≥2D space, movement, various forces, and so on.
+Vectors are useful to represent things that cannot be described by a single [[Scalar]] alone.

-**Components**: Vectors have a component 'part' for each dimension.
-For example in 2D, the components are `<x, y>`; for 3D, they are `<x, y, z>`, and so on.
-Vectors that have the same components are the same vector.
+**Components**: A vector is defined by its components.
+The number of components matches the dimension of a vector.
+For example in 2D, the components are `<x, y>`; in 3D, they are `<x, y, z>`, and so on.

+- Vectors that have the same components are the same vector.

 **Context**: Depending on the context, vectors can represent different things.
 For example the vector `<5, 60>` can be used to represent: